MicrosoftDocs/cpp-docs/docs/data/oledb/creating-an-ole-db-consumer.md

 ---
 # Creating an OLE DB Consumer

-You can create an OLE DB Templates consumer with or without the ATL OLE DB Consumer Wizard, though using the wizard is the recommended method.
+You can create an OLE DB Templates consumer with or without the **ATL OLE DB Consumer Wizard**, though using the wizard is the recommended method.
 A consumer can operate in any application that supports ATL.

 This section covers the following topics: